Country Guide: Bangladesh

 - Foreigners, NGO employees and foreign investors must pay duties and taxes for household goods and personal effects.

-- Diplomatic personnel may obtain permission to import items duty-free from the Diplomatic Mission.
+- Diplomatic personnel may obtain permission to import items duty-free from the diplomatic organization.

-- Privileged persons (Diplomats, employees of a UN agency, some NGO employees, or employees of a foreign company having a contract with the Bangladesh government identifying them as such) must obtain a Customs Passbook from the shipper’s employer, who must apply for the Passbook upon the shipper’s arrival.
+- Privileged persons (diplomats, employees of a UN agency, some NGO employees, or employees of a foreign company having a contract with the Bangladesh government identifying them as such) must obtain a Customs passbook from the owner of the goods’ employer, who must apply for the passbook upon the owner of the goods’ arrival.

-- The shipper must be present for Customs clearance with the original Passport and OBL / Express Release.
+- The owner of the goods must be present for Customs clearance with the original passport and OBL / express release.

 - It takes approximately 5 business days to clear full container load (FCL) shipments and approximately 3 business days for air shipments.